CSC322-Grinnell/mayflower-dining/README.md

 ## Future work ##

-Finish hooking up the menu page to the controllers (lots of javascript) Creating to-do lists
+1. Finish hooking up the menu page to the controllers properly (there are a number of bugs and errors right now).
-Other things
+2. Creating to-do lists for the recipes.
+3. Figure out how to deal with ingredients.
+4. Connect recipe to do list to ingredient inventory.
+5. Add a page for users to edit dishes and ingredients.
+6. Add special menus: Thanksgiving, 4th of July, etc.